 Credit card fraud has major ramifications for both cardholder and card handling company.
 For the consumer, there is the possibility of identity theft and damage to credit score; whilst the merchant risks catastrophic loss of consumer confidence.

-for the appropriate personnel to understand and adhere to pertinent policies.
+The security standard now stands at a set of twelve high level requirements, encompassing technical demands and human intervention.
+At each level there is the need for the appropriate personnel to understand and adhere to pertinent policies.
 This is most specific within Requirement 12, which deals solely with the maintenance of security policies for all members of staff.
-NETconsent targets the relevant user base with the relevant policies, tracking who has read and accepted each policy and providing automated testing to confirm user understanding.
+NETconsent targets the relevant user base with the relevant policies, training and procedures tracking who has read and accepted the content and providing automated testing to confirm user understanding.
 NETconsent can even prevent users accessing their account if they fail to comply.

 Since its official inception in 2004, the PCI DSS has evolved in order to combat new and existing threats within the changing commercial and technological climate.
 The